Azure/azure-powershell/src/HPCCache/HPCCache/help/Update-AzHpcCache.md

 ```

 ### -ResourceGroupName
-Name of resource group under which you want to upgrade cache.
+Name of resource group under which you want to update cache.

 ```yaml
 Type: System.String